pgxcentre/genipe/docs/installation.rst

    pip install --no-deps lifelines

-.. _gwip-pyvenv-activation:
+.. _genip-pyvenv-activation:

 Virtual environment activation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before using the :py:mod:`gwip` module for any analysis, the Python virtual environment needs to be activated.
+Before using the :py:mod:`genip` module for any analysis, the Python virtual environment needs to be activated.
 Depending of your installation type (*i.e* *pyvenv* or *miniconda*), the activation process will differ.